HARRY CLARK(E) 1881–1963

 From the 1939 Register

-Household: living with wife Dinah born 3.3.1885, son Richard, bricklayer born 1912, daughters Phyllis (married name Vickerstaff), a box maker, Ivy (married name Boddy) a cutter hosiery manufacture, Joan (married name Eason), a clerk.
+Household: living with wife Dinah born 3.3.1885, son Richard, a bricklayer, daughters Phyllis (later married name Vickerstaff), a box maker, Ivy (later married name Boddy), a cutter hosiery and Joan, an office clerk (later married name Eason).

 Reasons for inclusion on the Radcliffe on Trent Roll of Honour